weburnit/php-oop/README.md

 **Before you start**
 - Usage of Guzzle is allowed
 - Usage of FOSRest is allowed
-- SOLID and DRY are very important rules
 - Tests are NOT optional
+- Try to follow SOLID and DRY concepts

 ## Test tasks: